 If you accept payments by credit card, there are a couple of matters you need to be aware of:

-- PCI DSS compliance This is the credit card industry standard to ensure that the payment card information (PCI) you collect when someone pays you by credit card is securely processed, stored and transmitted by you (on paper, by phone or electronically).
-There are severe penalties for breaching the Regulations.
-Read more on the UK Cards’ Association website.
+- Payment Card Industry Data Security Standard (PCI DSS) compliance - this is the credit card industry standard to ensure that the payment card information (PCI) you collect when someone pays you by credit card is securely processed, stored and transmitted by you (on paper, by phone or electronically).
+It is not required by UK law but is enforced through the contractual agreement with the card provider.

-- Unsolicited donations You should be cautious of accepting any large unsolicited donations, especially if made by credit card, from a donor not known to the PCC, especially if the donor requires you to pass on some of the donation.
-This could be part of a scam or a money-laundering scheme.
-The Government has advised that there has been a spate of frauds involving credit card donations.
-Read more on the gov.uk website.
+- Unsolicited donations - you should be cautious of accepting any large unsolicited donations, especially if made by credit card, from a donor not known to the PCC, especially if the donor requires you to pass on some of the donation.
+This could be part of a scam or a money-laundering scheme, both of which have been on the increase.
+For government advice read more on the gov.uk website.